zedgao/zedgao.github.io/about.markdown

 Zed Gao.

-Father of a lovely girl.
+Father of two lovely girls.

-IT Engineer.

 living in Beijing.